-What vaccines are required by University of Notre Dame?
+What vaccines are required by the University of Notre Dame?

 - Measles, Mumps, Rubella (MMR) series after first birthday